zimmski/tavor/doc/format.md

 The [Tavor](/) format is an [EBNF-like notation](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_Form) which allows the definition of data (e.g. file formats and protocols) without the need of programming.
 It is the default format of the [Tavor framework](/) and supports every feature which the framework currently provides.

-The format is Unicode text encoded in UTF-8 and consists of terminal and non-terminal symbols which are called <code>tokens</code> throughout the Tavor framework.
+The format is Unicode text encoded in UTF-8 and consists of terminal and non-terminal symbols which are called `tokens` throughout the Tavor framework.
 An explanation of the general meaning can be found in the [What are tokens?](/#token) section.

 Every example throughout this page is a complete Tavor format file.
-The content of each example can be for instance saved into a file called <code>file.tavor</code> and then fuzzed with the Tavor binary.
+The content of each example can be for instance saved into a file called `file.tavor` and then fuzzed with the Tavor binary.

 ```bash
 tavor --format-file file.tavor fuzz
 ```

-Since some examples have more than one permutation, meaning there is more than one possible fuzzing generation, it is advisable to use the <code>AllPermutations</code> fuzzing strategy to print out every possible permutation of the fuzzed format.
+Since some examples have more than one permutation, meaning there is more than one possible fuzzing generation, it is advisable to use the `AllPermutations` fuzzing strategy to print out every possible permutation of the fuzzed format.

 ```bash
 tavor --format-file file.tavor fuzz --strategy AllPermutations